The LearnClash SRS Retention Curve: 3 Stages [2026]

 Players don’t want a card to keep cycling forever.
 The pure-SRS school keeps reviewing forever; LearnClash retires cards.
 Mastered means done, not “we’ll see you in 365 days.”

 Key takeaway: The popular 1/3/7/21 schedule is a heuristic, not science.
 Real SRS branches on performance, not calendar days.
 LearnClash’s 3-stage SRS keeps the science (Cepeda’s 10-20% rule) and adds a finite endpoint (mastery retires the card).
+The longer-form case for why LearnClash threw out the 1/3/7/21 schedule walks through the missing source and the Leitner receipts.

 How Does Demote-by-One Differ from Anki’s Reset?